aidan-yip/perilous_quest/README.md

 # Future ideas

-In the future there will be secret game music.
+In the future there will be secret game, castle music and chasm music.
 Location images to be added in a future release.
-There will be a link to the soundtrack and artists who helped provided the amazing soundtrack.
 Older versions may remain available for download as they are released.

 ## macOS Safari web App install (requires macOS Sonoma)